rafaelsf80/genai-labs/README.md

 # Generative AI Labs

 This repository contains code samples for **Generative AI**, including different use cases.
-Some examples can be executed in Colab, while others would require Vertex AI.
+Some examples can be executed in Colab (with GPU mandatory in some), while others would require Vertex AI.

+> This repo contains some exercises to be completed.
+In some files, code may contain some `TODO` to be completed/filled.
+The solution is not included in this repo.

 Setup and authentication instructions of Vertex SDK are available [here](https://cloud.google.com/vertex-ai/docs/start/client-libraries).
 Make sure you install [latest version of the Vertex SDK](https://pypi.org/project/google-cloud-aiplatform/): `pip install google-cloud-aiplatform --upgrade`.
 Other dependencies may be required.
 Those are indicated in the code.